 This project will use a hybrid management approach, drawing inspiration from both Agile and Waterfall.
-The overarching project is broken down into large Waterfall-like tasks that must be completed sequentially.
+The overarching project is broken down into large Waterfall-like tasks where some must be completed sequentially, but not all.
 However, each of these tasks will be worked on in an Agile manner with "sprints" taking place each week, consisting of a team meeting, advisor meeting, and planning goals to be completed for the next week.
-Furthermore, once a functioning prototype is completed by the second semester of Iowa State University's academic year, there will be "sprints" in the sense that functionality, feedback, and improvements will need to be worked on between each CPR E 2880 lab.
+In the spring 2025 semester of Iowa State University's academic year, there will be "sprints" in the sense that functionality, feedback, and improvements will need to be worked on between each CPR E 2880 lab.

 To aid in this development cycle, the team will use GitLab issues to track the progress of features and manage Git progress.
+With the consultation of the project's advisor and client, a system of priority management was devised, where each feature is categorized as part of the "Minimal Viable Product," "Minimum Marketable Product," or it is a "Stretch Goal."
+These priorities are reflected as labels on GitLab issues, allowing for members to better select high priority features or improvements to work on.
 For communication between team members, the project advisor, and members from the prior senior design group, the team will continue to use Discord, as it allows for quick, efficient bursts of communication that do not rely on availability.
+A shared Google Drive is also used to allow members to collaborate simultaneously on assignments and documentation, and it houses the meeting minutes in case a member is absent from a meeting or critical discussion for any reason.